 Option 1: Remove a sample from your wall & have it color-matched.

 This is reasonably easy to do if your walls are drywall.
 You can use a craft knife to very gently cut through just the paper layer of the drywall.
 Choose an obscure area of your wall and cut out a square shape around 4 x 4 inches and take it to your paint store.
 They should be able to color-match it and tell you what the finish of the paint is.

 The best case scenario is that you will wind up with a perfect match!
-Then all you have to do is use some spackle the area where you removed the sample.
-Then sand it smooth and touch up that area, as well as the other areas that need a fresh coat of paint.
+Then all you have to do is use some spackle to patch the area where you removed the sample.
+Then sand it smooth, prime and touch up that area, as well as the other areas that need a fresh coat of paint.

 Option 2: Use an electronic color matcher.